bpmct/coder-helper-scripts/README.md

 ## Features

-- Create abirtary DB backups
+- Create arbitrary DB backups
 - Restore to an arbitary DB backup
 - Upgrade to latest version (and run backup priorr)
 - Upgrade to an un-released build artifact (and run backup prior)